Can projects using a systemic approach (or market systems development) achieve inclusive changes for poor and disadvantaged women and men?

 ZU: The Samriddhi project of the Swiss Agency for Development and Cooperation (SDC) implemented by HELVETAS Swiss Intercooperation reached close to 800,000 farmers.
-Most of these farmers (60%) were poor and disadvantaged women and men living in remote areas.
+Most of these farmers (60 per cent) were poor and disadvantaged women and men living in remote areas.
 Samriddhi worked along three dimensions of the rural market system: farmer/producer knowledge (technical, business, financial); private sector development, particularly through micro and small enterprises; and linkages between market actors and local government bodies for access to services and resources (e.g. land).
 The project selected sub-sectors taking into account relevance and opportunity to the target groups, as well as feasibility for the project to make meaningful contributions to address root causes that inhibited growth and inclusion.
 Good research and analysis, therefore, served as a filter to identify specific constraints and propose solutions.

 JT: All those elements are clearly relevant to create inclusive markets, but they are not enough.
 For those who are very marginalised, the research identified five key entry points or “ladders” to support groups to climb the economic pyramid.
 We found that at least some of these were necessary in all cases to overcome the type of exclusion I have described.
 These are: making the most of existing skills or assets, organising collectively, coordinating with others in the market, and engaging employers and others to remove physical and attitudinal barriers.
 The final entry point, which we called “a leg up”, reflects that for some, social protection and livelihood development support is needed to first get a foot on the ladder before they can pursue opportunities.